apache/nuttx/configs/README.txt

 		  define this value.
 A good choice would be the same value as selected for CONFIG_NAME_MAX which will limit the visibility of longer file names anyway.
+		CONFIG_FS_FATTIME: Support FAT date and time.
+NOTE:  There is not much sense in supporting FAT date and time unless you have a hardware RTC or other way to get the time and date.
 		CONFIG_FS_NXFFS: Enable NuttX FLASH file system (NXFF) support.
 		CONFIG_NXFFS_ERASEDSTATE: The erased state of FLASH.
 		  This must have one of the values of 0xff or 0x00.